Apache NiFi source code is version controlled using Git version control (browse|checkout) and mirrored to GitHub.

 * hard nofile 50000 * soft nofile 50000

 NiFi may be configured to generate a significant number of threads.
-To increase the allowable number edit '/etc/security/limits.conf'
+Increase the allowable number by editing /etc/security/limits.conf to add something like:

-And your distribution may require an edit to /etc/security/limits.d/90-nproc.conf by adding
+Your distribution may require an edit to /etc/security/limits.d/90-nproc.conf by adding:

 * soft nproc 10000

 This is particularly important if your flow will be setting up and tearing down a large number of sockets in small period of time.

 You don't want your sockets to sit and linger too long given that you want to be able to quickly setup and teardown new sockets.
 It is a good idea to read more about